GalaxyGamesMC/Ovommand/README.md

 - [x] make canParse and parse into one
 - [x] empty parameter functionality
 - [ ] allow parameter to not provide data to the ingame auto-complete
-- [ ] make overloadId global which will make the code shorter
+- [x] make overloadId global which will make the code shorter
 - [ ] template?
 - [ ] move part of Ovommand to BaseCommand
 - [ ] do subCommand even need description?

 Discuss:
-- [ ] The aliases shouldn't be re-set to new one or adding more if they were registered! :l
+- [ ] The aliases shouldn't be re-set to new one or add more if they were registered! :l.
+Edit: what was I meant?
 - [x] the problem with shared data is that if other plugins try to use other plugins enum... the enum might not exist due to plugin loading order!
 - [x] Default enums can have duplicated values if the event called more than twice on different plugins!
-- [ ]

 [READ WIKI](https://github.com/GalaxyGamesMC/Ovommand/wiki)